tobiasvanderwerff/tobiasvanderwerff.github.io/_posts/2024-04-13-albumentations-detectron2.markdown

 ---

 I have recently been using [Detectron2](https://github.com/facebookresearch/detectron2) to train deep learning models for object detection and instance segmentation.
 This works great, but I found that there is one area in which Detectron2 is lacking: data augmentation.
 Although it has a decent [API](https://detectron2.readthedocs.io/en/latest/modules/data_transforms.html) for data transforms, it has a limited selection of useful data augmentations.
 Normally, a dedicated data augmentation library such as [Albumentations](https://github.com/albumentations-team/albumentations) would be my first choice for this.
-Unfortunately, Detectron2 does not have any integration with Albumentations, unlike similar libraries such as [mmdetection](https://github.com/open-mmlab/mmdetection/pull/1354).
+Unfortunately, unlike similar libraries such as [mmdetection](https://github.com/open-mmlab/mmdetection/pull/1354), Detectron2 does not have any built-in integration with Albumentations.

 So instead, I started looking for custom ways to integrate Albumentations into Detectron2.
 Since Detectron2 already has its own data transforms API, I expected integration with Albumentations to be relatively straightforward.
 However, it turned out to be a little more complicated than I expected.
 Therefore, I'm sharing my findings here in case they are useful to anyone else.

 ## The goal: Albumentations wrapper in Detectron2

-Because Detectron2 also has some useful data transformations, I would ideally like the option to use both the Detectron2 transforms API as well as the Albumentations API.
+Because Detectron2 has some useful data transformations, the goal here is to use the Detectron2 transforms API as well as the Albumentations API in the same pipeline.
 It should be possible to integrate this into a standard Detectron2 pipeline.
 Here's what it should look like:

 ```python
 import detectron2.data.transforms as T